Becky-26/IQuS/README.md

 # IQuS
-A dataset of informal query understanding with machine reading comprehension and the baseline
+A dataset of informal query understanding with machine reading comprehension and the baseline model